SoftUni/Programming-Basics-Book-Python-EN/chapter-09-problems-for-champions-part-2.md

 # Chapter 9.2.
 Problems for Champions – Part II

-In this chapter we will review three additional tasks that belong to the category "**For Champions**", i.e. they are more complex than the rest of the tasks in this book.
+In this chapter, we will review three additional tasks that belong to the category "**For Champions**", i.e. they are more complex than the rest of the tasks in this book.

 ## More Complex tasks on the Studied Material